WordPress/wordpress-playground/packages/docs/site/docs/13-contributing/03-coding-standards.md

 ---
 sidebar_position: 1
-title: Coding standards
 ---

-# Coding standards
+# Coding principles

 ## Error messages

-A good error message tells the reader exactly what to do next.
-This matters especially for errors thrown by Playground public APIs.
-Any ambiguity in those prompts the developers to open issues in the repo.
-However, the error message could provide the reader will all the answers.
+A good error message tells the user what to do next.
+Any ambiguity in errors thrown by Playground public APIs will prompt the developers to open issues.

-Consider a network error – can we infer what type of error was that and provide a dedicated message outlining the next steps
+Consider a network error, for example—can we infer the type of error and display a relevant message summarizing the next steps?

--   If it's a network error – say your internet connection twitched and reloading the page should fix the issue.
--   If it's 404 – say file couldn't be found.
--   If it's 403 – say it's probably a private resource.
+-   **Network error**: "Your internet connection twitched.
+Try to reload the page.
+-   **404**: "Could not find the file".
+-   **403**: "The server blocked access to the file".
--   If it's a CORS error, provide a paragraph or two of text to explain it's a browser security thing, provide a link that explains what's CORS, say they need to move their file somewhere else, e.g. GitHub / raw.githubusercontent.com, link out to a resource explaining setting up CORS headers on their existing servers.
+-   **CORS**: clarify it's a browser security feature and add a link to a detailed explanation (on MDN or another reliable source).
+Suggest the user move their file somewhere else, like raw.githubusercontent.com, and link to a resource explaining how to set up CORS headers on their servers.

-## Formatting

-Formatting is handled automatically by the relevant tools and verified by CI.
-Relax, sit back, and let the machines do the work.
+We handle code formatting and linting automatically.
+Relax, type away, and let the machines do the work.

 ## Public API

-Playground aims to keep the lowest possible API area.
+Playground aims to keep the narrowest possible API scope.

 Public APIs are easy to add and hard to remove.
-It only takes one PR to add a new API, but it may take a thousand to remove it – especially if was already consumed in other projects.
+It only takes one PR to introduce a new API, but it may take a thousand to remove it, especially if other projects have already consumed it.

-Don't expose anything that is not needed.
-If you don't need to expose a function, don't.
-If you don't need to expose a class, don't.
-If you don't need to expose a constant, don't.
+-   Don't expose unnecessary function, class, constant, or other components.

 ## Blueprints

-Blueprints are the main way to interact with the WordPress Playground.
-They are JSON files that describe a set of steps to perform.
-The Playground will execute these steps in order.
+Blueprints are the primary way to interact with Playground.
+These JSON files describe a set of steps that Playground executes in order.

-### Batteries
+### Guidelines

-Blueprint steps are meant to be small and focused – like Unix tools.
+Blueprint steps should be **concise and focused**.
 They should do one thing and do it well.

-When it comes to building new steps:

--   It is best not to build it at all
--   If you must build it, try refactoring an existing step first
+-   If you need to create a new step, try refactoring an existing one first.
--   If you cannot do that, make sure the new step opens up an entirely new feature that doesn't do anything that can be achieved with existing steps

-### Composability
+-   If that's not enough, ensure the new step delivers a new capability.
+Don't replicate the functionality of existing steps.

-Blueprint Steps are meant to be composable.
-This means that you can run them many times over and still get sensible results.
+Blueprint steps should be **idempotent**, so you can run them multiple times and get similar results.

-**Don't:**

--   Assume your step won't be run more than once.
+-   Assume the step would run more than once.
--   Assume your step will be run in a specific order.
+-   Assume it would run in a specific order.
--   Modify PHP files to define constants.

-**Do:**

--   Add unit tests that run your step multiple times.
+-   Add unit tests to verify that.
--   Store constants in virtual JSON files.
+-   Define constants in virtual JSON files—don't modify PHP files.

-### Ease of use

-Blueprints are meant to be easy to use and require the minimal amount of effort on the consumer side.

-**Don't:**
+Blueprints should be **intuitive and straightforward**.

--   Require arguments that can be made optional.
+-   Don't require arguments that can be optional.
--   Require complex arguments when simple ones will do.
-For example, don't require a plugin path when plugin slug will do.

-**Do:**
+-   Use plain argument.
+For example, `slug` instead of `path`.

--   Provide a TypeScript type for the Blueprint.
-JSON Schema is generated from it.
+-   Define a TypeScript type for the Blueprint.
+That's how Playground generates its JSON schema.
--   Provide a function to handle a blueprint step.
-Accept argument of the type you defined in the previous step.
+-   Write a function to handle a Blueprint step.
+Accept the argument of the type you defined.
--   Provide usage example in the doc string.
-It is automatically reflected in the docs.
+-   Provide a usage example in the doc string.
+It's automatically reflected in the docs.